zftang/MachineClassifer_BiasMitigation_beta/README.md

 The  [UCI Adult Dataset](https://archive.ics.uci.edu/ml/datasets/adult) is used in this demo code.
 The demo was run on a CPU AMD EPYC 7642, utilizing 32 parallel n_jobs in joblib.
 The execution time of the demo was 68 seconds.

-Run the code with the following command in python 3 with the package listed in the "requirements.txt":
+Run the code with the following command in python 3:

 ```python
 python MachineClassifer_BiasMitigation.py